postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 Now that you've learned about visualizing responses in Postman, you can start creating visualizations of your own.

-* As a starting point, experiment with visualizations using the collections listed in [Try it out](#try-it-out), then tweak the code to get the results you need for your own data.
+* To get started, you can experiment with the [More visualizer examples](https://www.postman.com/postman/workspace/e9bb1adb-2f2e-4ace-a482-38c570d65275/overview) workspace.
+Run the example requests, then adjust the code to get the results you need for your own data.
 * For more information about how Postman provides access to your response data inside scripts, visit [Test examples](/docs/writing-scripts/script-references/test-examples/).